logicalclocks/hops-docs/docs/installation_guide/hops_auto_installation_guide.rst

 Vagrant
 -------------

-You can install HopsWorks and Hops with Vagrant.
+You can install HopsWorks and Hops on your laptop/desktop  with Vagrant.
 You will need to have the following software packages installed:

-* chef-dk, version 0.5+
+* chef-dk, version >0.5+ (but not >0.8+)
 * git
 * vagrant
+* vagrant omnibus plugin (``vagrant plugin install vagrant-omnibus``)
 * virtualbox

 You can now run vagrant, using: